Crescentius the Elder

-Crescentius the Elder (died 7 July 984) was a politician and aristocrat in Rome who played a part in the papal appointment.
+Crescentius the Elder, also known as Crescenzio de Theodora, (died 7 July 984) was a politician and aristocrat in Rome who played a part in the papal appointment.

 Family

 With the disappearance of the Carolingian dynasty the papal government of Rome lost its most powerful protector, and the Romans took matters into their own hands.

 Out of the local aristocracy there arose a powerful family, which assumed the practical charge of all governmental affairs in Rome, controlled the nominations to the papal throne, and held the power for many years.

 At the beginning of the tenth century the family was represented by Theophylact I, Count of Tusculum, vestararius or high dignitary of the papal palace and the pontifical government, by his wife Theodora, and their two daughters Marozia and Theodora.
 Theophylact had the titles of Consul and Senator of the Romans.
 Crescentius was a descendant of this family, being a grandson of Theophylact's daughter Theodora.